-- The Revenues decreased by 56.0% overall in Fiscal Year 2021/2022 as follows: - Within the federal funds, the FTA funds decreased approximately \$11.6 million with the exhaustion of CARES funding and return to regular FTA funding that usually requires a local match as well as the lower pass-through FTA funding that will be added in with the final budget.
-Federal funds were further reduced by \$5.2 million with STP funds for the Highway Project Managements project as the project continues toward completion. - State grant funding within the general fund decreased by \$1.8 million over three grant types (Prop 1B, LCTOP and APG) with the completion of capital and demonstration projects. - Local funds decreased by \$0.4 million largely due to the one-time local match revenues associated with the purchase of real time bus tracking equipment and mobility ticketing projects in the prior year. - The Expenditures decreased 36.6% overall in Fiscal Year 2021/2022 as follows: - In the Transit and Transportation Program: - A \$2.8 million reduction in the Regional Transit Technology budget for real time bus tracking and mobility ticketing projects completed in the previous fiscal year. - A \$8.9 million decrease in the Transit Grant Administration budget for federal pass-through sub-recipient projects that were completed, or new projects not yet identified that will not be added in with the final budget. - In the Highway Program: - A \$5.5 million decrease in the Highway Project Management and Monitoring budget is largely due to the expected partial completion of the U.S. 101 PAED study. - In the Rail Program: - A \$1.1 million increase in the Metrolink budget for additional operational costs and carry-over projects. - In the Planning and Programming Program: - A \$0.7 million decrease in Regional Transit Planning for the completion of consultant studies. - A \$0.1 million decrease in Regional Transportation Planning for the completion of consultant studies. - A \$0.1 million increase for additional staff time on Transportation Programming and Reporting projects. - In the General Government Program: - A \$80,000 decrease as carry-over funding in the previous year was expended and a reduction in staff time. - A \$1.4 million decrease in Management and Administration for the completion of office relocation and associated furniture and equipment expenses and one-time pension liability payment paid for in the prior year. - Transfers in/out increased by 4.1% or \$0.6 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to decrease to \$1.1 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.
+- The Revenues decreased by 45.4% overall in Fiscal Year 2021/2022 as follows: - Within the federal funds, the FTA funds decreased approximately \$8.6 million with the exhaustion of CARES funding and return to regular FTA funding that usually requires a local match as well as the lower pass-through FTA funding.
+Federal funds were further reduced by \$4.6 million with STP funds for the Highway Project Managements project as the project continues toward completion. - State grant funding within the general fund decreased by \$1.8 million over three grant types (Prop 1B, LCTOP and APG) with the completion of capital and demonstration projects. - Local funds decreased by \$0.4 million largely due to the one-time local match revenues associated with the purchase of real time bus tracking equipment and mobility ticketing projects in the prior year. - The Expenditures decreased 29.4% overall in Fiscal Year 2021/2022 as follows: - o In the Transit and Transportation Program: - A \$2.8 million reduction in the Regional Transit Technology budget for real time bus tracking and mobility ticketing projects completed in the previous fiscal year. - A \$6.1 million decrease in the Transit Grant Administration budget for federal pass-through sub-recipient projects that were completed offset by new local pass-through projects. - In the Highway Program: - A \$4.6 million decrease in the Highway Project Management and Monitoring budget is largely due to the partial completion of the U.S. 101 PAED study. - o In the Rail Program: - A \$1.1 million increase in the Metrolink budget for additional operational costs and carry-over projects that were largely paid with CARES funding that went directly to SCRRA in the prior year. - o In the Planning and Programming Program: - A \$0.8 million decrease in Regional Transit Planning for the completion of consultant studies. - A \$0.1 million decrease in Regional Transportation Planning for the completion of consultant studies. - A \$0.1 million increase for additional staff time on Transportation Programming and Reporting projects. - In the General Government Program: - A \$80,000 decrease in Community Outreach as consultant carry-over funding in the previous year was expended as well as a reduction in staff time. - A \$1.4 million decrease in Management and Administration for the completion of office relocation and one-time pension liability payment paid for in the prior year. - Transfers in/out increased by 4.0% or \$0.6 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to decrease to \$1.1 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.
+This is a reduction of carry-over funding that is expected to be used in the current fiscal year.

-The Fiscal Year 2021/2022 budget for the general fund is presented in Table 18 - General Fund Fiscal Years 2019/2020 to 2021/2022.
+The Fiscal Year 2021/2022 budget for the general fund is presented in Table 21 - General Fund Fiscal Years 2019/2020 to 2021/2022.
 The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Year 2020/2021 are also included.

-Table 18 - General Fund Fiscal Years 2019/2020 to 2021/2022
+Table 21 - General Fund Fiscal Years 2019/2020 to 2021/2022